-A few weeks ago my website coordinator competed in the Budapest Ironman 70.3 in a respectable time of 5 hours, 54 minutes and 22 seconds.
-Not bad for a first half ironman or, for that matter, a first triathlon.
+A few weeks ago my website coordinator competed in the Budapest Ironman 70.3 in a respectable time of 5 hours, 54 minutes, and 22 seconds.
+Not bad for a first-half ironman or, for that matter, a first triathlon.
 With triathlons increasing in popularity he felt it a good opportunity to impart some wisdom and experience on those looking to complete either the Ironman (70.3 or 140.6) or something a little shorter.
-In this two part series, Chris will explain 10 thing he feels are well worth people knowing for their preparation.
+In this two-part series, Chris will explain 10 things he feels is well worth people knowing for their preparation.
 Enjoy!

 - Brick training and triple-discipline training sessions

 Training for a triathlon (especially one such as the Ironman) requires dedication and discipline.
 In order to prepare my body both physically and mentally, I had to make changes in all areas of life including what I ate, how I trained, and how much I slept.
 I didn’t reach the levels of a professional, however, I did find a program (which I stuck to as best I could), eat good nutritious food, and make sure I slept enough.
 For the sake of this point, I’m going to assume you have the training plan and the diet sorted so wanted to add something to your training plan (if your plan doesn’t include it already).